 Microgreen seeds are found in most places that sell plant seeds now due to their popularity and good nutritional values.
 Just like with buying any product, the buyer should do their research on the seller and the quality of the product.
 The microgreen seeds should be of good quality to ensure good production and less chance of molding.

-To get the right quality of seeds, the microgreen farmer should identify what type of microgreens they are going to be growing.
-After the choice was made, research on good quality seeds should be done to ensure knowledge of what the seed should look like, where to buy it and how the growth process should be done.
+To get the right quality of seeds, you should identify what type of microgreens you are going to be growing.
+After you have made your choice, research on good quality seeds should be done to ensure knowledge of what the seed should look like, where to buy it and how the growth process should be done.

 Other things that can be done to get good quality seeds would be looking at reviews from other buyers, asking on forums for information, looking into the seller’s business, and asking questions to the seller.
 There are tons of resources to find the right quality of seeds for microgreens.